How to Quickly and Safely Thaw a Frozen Chicken Breast

 - It should be thawed in 30 minutes or less.

-- Yes, it works on other cuts of meat!
-Just make sure that steak or chop is reasonable thin—say, 1 inch or less, so that it thaws quickly enough.
+Yes, this method works on other cuts of meat, too!
+Just make sure your steak or chop is 1-inch thick or thinner so it thaws quickly enough.

 Check out our collection of Chicken Breast Recipes.